-1) Be Careful in Your Selection
+1) Be Careful in Your Selection of Influencers

 Looking for social influencers to promote your brand/product can be a daunting task, and it’s easy to want to try to simplify the process in an effort to get moving with your campaign.
 Now, does your influencer marketing checklist look something like the below?

 - Does the Influencer fall into the proper brand category? ✅

 - Does the Influencer have a large following? ✅

 - Does the Influencer have lots of likes? ✅

 …So you’ve now checked all these boxes, which naturally means you have found your influencer, right?
 WRONG.

 When selecting influencers, you absolutely must pay attention to engagement levels; and more importantly, to the type of engagement.
 “Likes” don’t do it justice.
 Look at the comments on the posts.
 Look at how many there are and if they even make sense (there are plenty of bots out there, with nonsensical comments… you’ll know them when you see them).

 It’s very easy to fall into the mentality that a platform isn’t relevant because it’s not the platform you personally use most or the one you typically hear about when it comes to influencers (we see this happen with Facebook ALL the time).
 Remember that every platform has a specific audience and you must honor that.